ETC5523-2025/assignment-4-packages-and-shiny-apps-Devaansh-ops/docs/reference/run_bushfire_app.md

 ## Value

-Opens the bushfire risk explorer Shiny app.
+Runs the Shiny app in your default browser.